Statistical Advantages of Oblique Randomized Decision Trees and Forests: Introduction

 Our specific contributions are the following.
 We first obtain a general upper bound for the risk of random tessellation trees and forests when the underlying regression function comes from a multi-index model.
-These bounds illuminate how the risk of the estimator is controlled by the geometry of convex bodies associated with the random tessellation model projected onto the relevant feature subspace (see Theorems \ref{t:Lipschitz_Rate} and \ref{t:C2_Rate}).
+These bounds illuminate how the risk of the estimator is controlled by the geometry of convex bodies associated with the random tessellation model projected onto the relevant feature subspace (see Theorem \ref{t:Lipschitz_Rate} and Proposition \ref{t:C2_Rate}).
 Next, we restrict to studying random tessellation trees and forests generated by STIT processes where the directional distribution is discrete.
 We will call these estimators \emph{oblique Mondrian trees and forests} because they can be obtained by first applying a linear transformation to the data to obtain a new set of features from linear combinations of covariates, and then running a Mondrian process (see Section \ref{sec:Mondrian_Transform}).
 Our results include an upper bound on the risk of the estimators controlled by constants quantifying how close the linear transformation is to a projection onto the relevant feature subspace.
-These bounds quantify how robust the estimator is to the approximation error of relevant features (see Theorems \ref{t:C1_Transformed_Mondrain_Bound} and \ref{t:C2_Transformed_Mondrain_Bound}).
-We then establish sufficient conditions for the linear transformation under which, with proper tuning of complexity parameters, minimax rates of convergence depending only on the dimension of the relevant feature subspace are obtained (see Corollaries \ref{cor:C1_Transformed_Mondrain_Rate} and \ref{cor:C2_Transformed_Mondrain_Rate}).
+These bounds quantify how robust the estimator is to a measure of the approximation error of relevant features (see Theorems \ref{t:C1_Transformed_Mondrain_Bound} and \ref{t:C2_Transformed_Mondrain_Bound}).
+We also establish rates of convergence of the estimators as the amount of data increases that depend on how this approximation error of relevant features converges to zero, including sufficient asymptotic conditions under which, with proper tuning of complexity parameters, minimax rates of convergence depending only on the dimension of the relevant feature subspace are obtained (see Corollaries \ref{cor:C1_Transformed_Mondrain_Rate} and \ref{cor:C2_Transformed_Mondrain_Rate}).